This Registry-Registrar Agreement (this "Agreement") is between

 as such other Party may reasonably request for the purpose of carrying

-its exhibits, which form a part of it) constitutes the entire agreement
+(including its exhibits, which form a part of it) constitutes the entire

 10.10.
 Governing Law.
 This Agreement is

-governed by the laws of the State of New York, USA.
+governed by the laws of the State of Illinois, USA.

 Exhibit A: Registrar

-the development of a registrar software system for registering domain
+support the development of a registrar software system for registering

-names within the .pro registry using the registry-registrar protocol (RRP)
+domain names within the .pro registry using the registry-registrar

-used in the .pro TLD registry.
-The RTK will consist of software and documentation
+protocol (RRP) used in the .pro TLD registry.
+The RTK will consist of

 The software will consist of a working Java sample that can be used to

-and Registrar.
-The samples will illustrate how XML requests (Registration
+registry and Registrar.
+The samples will illustrate how XML requests

-Events) can be assembled and forwarded to the registry for processing.
+(Registration Events) can be assembled and forwarded to the registry for

-The software will provide the Registrar with the basis for a reference
+processing.
+The software will provide the Registrar with the basis for a

 The documentation will provide the registrar with details of the RRP